 When You Comfort Friends

-Don’t put yourself out there so much for others that you neglect to be a good best friend to your spouse.
+Make sure that you don’t neglect your own spouse while you are trying to help someone else.
 It’s not good to put him or her in the place of missing you—more than it’s healthy.

-We often hear people complain that his or her spouse is texting and/or calling back and forth with a co-worker.
-This spouse says it’s because he or she is trying to “help” this friend who is going through a troubled time.
-Their spouse may have a great heart to help others, which can be good.
-But when it causes problems in their OWN marriage, it’s not good at all.
+We often hear people complain of having marital problems because his or her spouse is continually “overdoing it” by texting and/or calling back and forth with a co-worker.
+This spouse realizes it’s because he or she is trying to “help” this friend who is going through a troubled time.
+But while their spouse may have good intentions in trying to help a friend, it is causing problems in their OWN marriage.
+So, that makes the whole situation even more problematic.

-Don’t spend more time with a friend than is healthy to do.
-We’re told in 1 Corinthians 7, our time is not our own.
+Plus, it’s important not to spend more time with a friend than is healthy to do.
+We’re told in 1 Corinthians 7, that after we marry, our time is not our own.
 We now have a spouse to consider in all we do.

 Guard Your Heart As You Comfort Friends

-Your sympathy for an opposite sex friend at work can draw you to be a great listener for him or her.
+And if your friend is of the opposite sex, it’s even more complicated.
+It’s important to note that your sympathy can draw you to be a great listener for him or her.
 But be cautious.
-(We can’t emphasize this enough.)
-Don’t spend time with them in places you shouldn’t be together.
-(We’re talking about going out for meals or walking together alone, phoning and, texting after hours, etc.) It’s in times like these where temptation can grab hold.
+We can’t emphasize this enough!
+Don’t spend time with them, especially alone, in places where you shouldn’t be together.
+We’re talking about going out for meals or walking together alone, phoning or texting (especially when your spouse doesn’t know about it) after hours, etc. It’s in times like these where temptation can all the more grab hold.

-So yes, sympathize … yes, comfort friends … and yes, be a good friend.
-But NO, don’t give more than you should.
+So yes, you can sympathize … and yes, you can be a good friend by comforting them in appropriate ways.
+But do not give more than you should.
 Guard your heart and your marriage in the process of giving comfort.
-And be careful not to step into a prideful place emotionally.
-Sympathize, but be wise in doing so.
+Sympathize and empathize, but be wise in doing so.

 More Info to Use as You Comfort Friends:

-Below you will find several linked articles that can help you minister in compassionate and wise ways to help you in this mission:
+And then lastly, if you need even more info, here are several linked articles that can help you minister in compassionate and wise ways in this mission:

 • HELPING TROUBLED FRIENDS’ MARRIAGES